ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Introduction

-Many of these fuzzers emulate peripheral behavior with MMIO models.
-First, they infer the models from real-world firmware executions \cite{pretender}, dynamic symbolic executions (DSEs) \cite{jetset, uEmu, fuzzware}, code patterns \cite{p2im}, or peripheral specifications \cite{sEmu}.
-Then, when such a fuzzer executes an MMIO read in the firmware under test, the read follows an appropriate model to retrieve a data value expected by the firmware.
-Existing MMIO models enable the fuzzer to handle the firmware's MMIO reads that control a peripheral, get a peripheral's status, or retrieve simple data.
-The fuzzer can thus progress beyond the firmware's (control/status-intensive) startup code and reach the firmware's (data-intensive) application code.
-The fuzzer may navigate further through the bare bones of the application code but is unlikely to cover more code.
+Using existing MMIO models, a fuzzer can emulate MMIO reads in the firmware under test that control peripherals, get peripheral status, or retrieve simple data.
+The fuzzer can thus progress beyond the firmware's control- and status-intensive startup code and reach its data-intensive application code.
+The fuzzer may further cover the bare bones of the application code, but is unlikely to cover more.
+This coverage bottleneck arises because the fuzzer uses fixed MMIO models that do not capture the relationships among data values retrieved from the same MMIO register.

-The above ``coverage bottleneck'' arises because existing MMIO models are stateless, fixed, and thus poor at describing MMIO reads in ES firmware that collectively retrieve a data chunk.
-A stateless model does {\em not distinguish multiple reads from the same MMIO register}.
-This limits the model's ability to represent a data chunk's syntax when different bytes of the data chunk follow different syntactic rules.
-A fixed model does {\em not accept updates after being assigned to MMIO reads in the firmware under test}.
-This limits the model's ability to represent a data chunk's semantics when the firmware processes the data chunk based on its current context.
-We will elaborate on the importance of stateful and adaptable MMIO models for firmware fuzz-testing with a code example (Sec.~\ref{sec:motivation}).
+For two reasons, such models are poor in describing MMIO reads in embedded-system firmware that collectively retrieve a data chunk.
+First, they do not distinguish multiple reads from the same MMIO register, thus limiting their ability to represent a data chunk in which different MMIO data follow different syntactic rules.
+Second, they do not accept updates during fuzzing after deployment, thus limiting their ability to represent a data chunk that the firmware processes in a context-sensitive manner.
+Some fuzzers for other programs (e.g., device drivers and virtual devices) resolve similar issues by modeling input data chunks for each program under test.
+However, they require manual annotations \cite{ijon, videzzo}, native OS support \cite{devfuzz, truman}, the program's source code \cite{videzzo, truman}, or the knowledge of hypervisor designs \cite{morphuzz}.
+So, they do not fit the common settings of firmware fuzzing.

-We propose \nameS to improve the code coverage of firmware fuzz-testing with stateful and adaptable MMIO models.
-It runs concurrently with a given firmware fuzzer and starts a new run whenever the fuzzer's coverage stagnates.
-In each run, \nameS considers a high-coverage test case and generates stateful MMIO models that will likely boost the fuzzer's coverage.
-The considered test case is in the form of a detailed execution trace generated by an instrumented copy of the fuzzing harness (Sec.~\ref{sec:harness}).
-The generated models will be used immediately by the fuzzer (Sec.~\ref{sec:format}).
+We propose \nameS to address the above issue by adaptively modeling MMIO data chunks received by the firmware in binary-only rehosting-based firmware fuzzing. \nameS runs alongside a given firmware fuzzer and starts a new run whenever the fuzzer's coverage stagnates.
+In each run, it analyzes a high-coverage test case to generate MMIO data-chunk models that are likely to unlock additional coverage.
+The test case takes the form of a detailed execution trace produced by an instrumented copy of the fuzzing harness (Sec.~\ref{sec:harness}).
+The models will be used in the subsequent firmware executions during fuzzing (Sec.~\ref{sec:format}).